Hilo-Hilo/Memories-AI-Hackathon/prd.md

 - **Agentic Self-Correction:** The assistant should exhibit _agentic behavior_ in helping the user stay on course.
 This means beyond just alerting, it can take initiative to adjust the plan.
 For instance, if repeated distractions are detected on a particular task, the system might ask: "Is this task too difficult or causing stress?
 Should we break it down or schedule a short break?"
 If a user runs over the allocated time for a task (from calendar or user input), the system might automatically reorganize the schedule (with user permission), pushing meetings or sending a notification that the current task needs more time.
 This essentially makes the app a smart coach that not only tracks tasks but can suggest corrections: **auto-rescheduling, reminders to return to task after break, or recommending focus techniques** (like the Pomodoro technique if the user is consistently distracted after ~20 minutes).
 - **Progress Tracking:** The app will automatically log time spent on each task vs. distracted, giving the user a real-time view of progress.
 For example, "Writing Report - focused 40 min, distracted 5 min" might be displayed.
 If integrated with a task manager, the app can mark tasks complete or update progress status once finished (with user confirmation).
 The user can also manually correct or annotate sessions (e.g., "I was interrupted by a phone call here").
 This data feeds into the personal Memory (FR4).

 ### FR3.
-Emotion Recognition (Hume AI Integration)
+Post-Session Emotion Intelligence (Hume AI Integration)

-To better understand the context of distractions and the user's state, the app shall integrate **emotion analysis** on the fly.
-This feature uses **Hume AI's Expression APIs** to interpret facial expressions and vocal tone for emotional cues.
-Hume AI's models can measure "hundreds of dimensions of human expression" across face and voice[\[3\]](https://dev.hume.ai/intro#:~:text=Hume%E2%80%99s%20state,in%20audio%2C%20video%2C%20and%20images), meaning the app can detect nuanced emotional states like frustration, confusion, boredom, or engagement level.
+To better understand emotional patterns that drive distraction, the app offers **optional post-session emotion analysis**.
+After a focus session ends, the recorded webcam video can be uploaded to **Hume AI's Expression API** for detailed emotion timeline analysis.
+Hume AI's models measure "hundreds of dimensions of human expression" across facial expressions[\[3\]](https://dev.hume.ai/intro#:~:text=Hume%E2%80%99s%20state,in%20audio%2C%20video%2C%20and%20images), detecting nuanced emotional states like frustration, confusion, boredom, and engagement level.

 **Functionality:**
-\- The app will periodically send snapshots of the video (e.g., an image frame every few seconds when the user is active) or short audio snippets to the Hume AI cloud API for analysis.
-This is done via secure API calls and only when the user has consented (during setup, the user is informed and can toggle emotion sensing on/off).
-If privacy settings disallow cloud, this feature can be disabled or possibly use a local emotion model (with lower accuracy).
-\- The emotion analysis results (e.g., "high frustration", "bored", "focused", "happy") are used to augment distraction data.
-For example, if a distraction is detected and the emotion analysis shows rising frustration right before it, the system infers the user might be struggling with the task.
-It could then recommend a strategy (like "Seems you are getting frustrated; maybe take a 5-minute break or switch to a simpler task and come back later").
-If it detects boredom (low engagement expression) leading to distraction, it might suggest making the task more engaging or changing approach.

-**Real-Time Adaptation:** Emotional context will also modulate the alerting mechanism.
-Instead of a one-size-fits-all nudge, the app tailors its tone: e.g., a gentle encouragement if the user looks frustrated ("I know this is tough, but you can do it!") versus a more upbeat refocus prompt if the user simply looks distracted but not upset ("Let's get back on track 👍").
-This empathic approach aims to keep the user motivated rather than annoyed.
-The Hume integration provides the necessary data for this empathy: for instance, detecting **vocal tone** like sighing or muttering can indicate frustration or fatigue, which the app shouldn't ignore in its coaching style.
+\- **Post-Session Upload:** After a session ends, the user can choose to upload the webcam recording (cam.mp4) to Hume AI for emotion analysis.
+This is entirely optional and requires explicit user consent each time.
+\- **Emotion Timeline Generation:** Hume AI processes the video and returns a 1Hz emotion timeline showing how emotions like frustration, boredom, stress, and concentration fluctuated throughout the session.
+\- **Correlation Analysis:** The system correlates emotion spikes with distraction events.
+For example: "Your frustration increased 5 minutes before each distraction event" or "Boredom levels peaked during documentation tasks".
+\- **Actionable Insights:** The final session report includes emotion-aware recommendations like: "Frustration often precedes distraction for you.
+Try scheduling 2-minute breaks when you feel frustrated" or "Boredom detected during repetitive tasks - consider using the Pomodoro technique for these".

+**Privacy and Control:**
+\- Users maintain full control - they can review each session and decide whether to upload for emotion analysis
+\- Video is only sent to Hume if explicitly approved
+\- Raw emotion data is stored securely and only the user can access it
+\- Users can delete any uploaded emotion analysis data at any time

-**Performance Consideration:** Because sending continuous video to an API would be bandwidth-heavy, the app will **throttle and sample** the emotion analysis.
-For example, it might analyze a face snapshot once every 10 seconds or when a potential distraction event occurs.
-Hume AI's API supports real-time streaming as well, but for efficiency we may use the batch mode (sending a single frame or short audio clip for inference) to get periodic emotional readouts.
-All calls to Hume are done via the desktop application using Hume's Python SDK (which handles the API communication securely) with API keys stored encrypted in local configuration files.
+**Performance Consideration:** Since emotion analysis happens post-session, there's no real-time bandwidth consumption or latency impact during focus sessions.
+The Hume AI processing typically completes within 5-10 minutes after upload, generating comprehensive insights without interrupting the user's workflow.
+All calls to Hume use the desktop application with Hume's Python SDK and API keys stored encrypted in local configuration files.

 ### FR4.
 Semantic & Episodic Memory (Personalization via Memories AI)